embrace-io/embrace-docs/content/ios/session-reporting.md

 {{< hint info >}}

-If you encounter any errors, please get in touch on slack and we can help you out.
+If you encounter any errors, please get in touch on Slack and we can help you out.

 {{< /hint >}}